Presbyterian Church of the Good Shepherd

 The Music Program

-Good Shepherd held a Christmas Eve Service this year which was attended by congregants who observed all Covid protocols.
-It was a celebration that the church has every year.
-Everyone enjoyed the singing of carols, the ringing of the bells, the telling of the Christmas Story, and the camaraderie in the sanctuary.
+Good Shepherd holds a Christmas Eve Service every year.
+It is a celebration that the church enjoys: the singing of carols, the ringing of the bells, the telling of the Christmas Story, and the camaraderie in the sanctuary.

 Click for more information on Music Program.